AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

   - Username: admin
   - Password: Pal0Alt0@123

-3. Now we will do the following steps in order to run the attack:
+Step 3- Now we will do the following steps in order to run the attack:
 - Once you made the appropriate changes in the AWS routing you can log into the **Beer Store Data Database Server** via the SSM service and test with the **curl** command if the EC2 instance has internet access.
   - example curl command **sudo curl www.google.de**